mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 - When should I create custom roles?
 - To which entities should I apply fixed and custom roles?
 Should I apply them to users, teams?
 Should I modify the basic roles permissions instead?
 - How do I roll out permissions in a way that makes them easy to manage?
 - Which approach should I use when assigning roles?
-Should I use the Grafana UI, provisioning, or the API?
+Should I use the Mosaicoo UI, provisioning, or the API?

 ## Review basic role and fixed role definitions

 As a first step in determining your permissions rollout strategy, we recommend that you become familiar with basic role and fixed role definitions.
 In addition to assigning fixed roles to any user and team, you can also modify basic roles permissions, which changes what a Viewer, Editor, or Admin can do.
 This flexibility means that there are many combinations of role assignments for you to consider.
-If you have a large number of Grafana users and teams, we recommend that you make a list of which fixed roles you might want to use.
+If you have a large number of Mosaicoo users and teams, we recommend that you make a list of which fixed roles you might want to use.

 To learn more about basic roles and fixed roles, refer to the following documentation: